 In addition to basic cleaning and repairing, the staging process will focus on the following key points:

 With most all buyers now using the internet for their home search your house had better show really well online.
-Staging, along with high-quality photos and videos can help you achieve this goal.
+Staging, along with high-quality photos and engaging videos, can help you achieve this important goal.